 1. Olive Oil

 Olive oil is used in a variety of Mediterranean cuisines.
-When sautéing vegetables and meat in any dish that calls for stovetop cooking, one can easily use olive oil for butter.
-Compared to butter, it is always advisable to use a bit less olive oil.
+When sautéing vegetables and meat in any dish that calls for stovetop cooking, olive oil can easily be substituted for butter.
+Compared to butter, using a bit less olive oil is always advisable.

 However, olive oil is not always a viable baking replacement.
 Many baked items call for the fat to solidify or revert to a solid state when they cool.
 However, some baked goods, such as pancakes, can be made with olive oil.